czaefferer/humpday_qa_questions/topics/riverpod.md

+24-11-20 [50:45](https://www.youtube.com/watch?v=ac-jiVa4FwY&t=50m45s) Q: I'm trying to build a chat with the new Riverpod v2 api.
+It works but I’m not sure it is the right way.
+Any advice on the following AsyncNotifier ? https://gist.github.com/9aa08921f97f5ec6dda4b8407d991239 - Jerbs
+24-11-20 [1:16:43](https://www.youtube.com/watch?v=ac-jiVa4FwY&t=1h16m43s) Q-P1: Riverpod Author suggested movng from StateNotifer to Notifer or Async Noti.
+I’ve a mox of Sync& Async elements that putting them all in one notifier would mix things. - M. A.
 24-11-06 [1:47:59](https://www.youtube.com/watch?v=txmWGhgPKuU&t=1h47m59s) Q: I'm using riverpod_generator and I need to pass a value into a provider without creating a family.
 How do I do this? - Matthew Jones
 24-11-06 [1:41:33](https://www.youtube.com/watch?v=txmWGhgPKuU&t=1h41m33s) cont.
 Q: Its flutter working in a new state managment.
 BloC, GetX, Riverpod...
 Are external. - EXONENT
 24-11-06 [1:35:27](https://www.youtube.com/watch?v=txmWGhgPKuU&t=1h35m27s) Q: Its flutter working in a new state managment.
 BloC, GetX, Riverpod...
 Are external. - EXONENT